Speeding Up Angular with Preloading

 While users are busy interacting with the already loaded parts of your app, the remaining parts load quietly in the background, leading to an overall better user experience.

-This is how you can configure preloading in your Angular app’s routing module, with the built-in PreloadAllModules strategy, that starts preloading all the modules right away, after the initial app load:
+This is how you can configure preloading in your Angular app’s routing module with the built-in PreloadAllModules strategy, which starts preloading all modules right after the initial app load:

 import { PreloadAllModules } from "@angular/router";